tefl/tesol certification guide (2026):

 At the same time, there are far more providers than there used to be, plus coupon sites and year-round “sale” promotions.
 That competition has dragged prices down and created huge gaps between what companies are marketing their headline price as (“Was $399!”) and what people actually pay (“Now $20!”).

-This sounds great for the consumer, but the downside is that it’s harder to tell the difference between a genuinely affordable, accredited course and something that’s cheap because it cuts corners.
-That’s why it’s so important to look past the price and do your research (more on how to do this here).
+This sounds great for the consumer, but the downside is that it is harder to tell the difference between a genuinely affordable, accredited course and something that is cheap because it cuts corners.
+That is why it is so important to look past the price and do your research.

-what a lower-priced course tefl course should look like
+what a lower-priced tefl course should look like

-If you’re looking at lower-priced TEFL courses, use this as a quick filter.
+If you are looking at lower-priced TEFL courses, use this as a quick filter.
 A genuinely affordable TEFL should look different from a too good to be true deal:

-When you’re looking at cheaper courses, the goal isn’t to hunt for the absolute lowest number.
+When you are looking at cheaper courses, the goal is not to hunt for the absolute lowest number.

-Just try to find ones that lands firmly in the good and affordable column:
+Just try to find ones that land firmly in the good and affordable column:

-• honest about what’s inside and what you’ll pay
+- honest about what is inside and what you will pay

-If you’re comparing providers, use the checklist above to evaluate any course (including ours).
+If you are comparing providers, use the checklist above to evaluate any course (including ours).

 5. accreditation: what it is and how to verify it